1g4-mirror/pv/docs/DEVELOPERS.md

 these will need to be corrected by translators.

+## Benchmarking

+The "`docs/benchmark-pv-transfers.sh`" script is used to check that new changes to **pv** aren't making it less efficient at transferring data.
+Run it with the **--help** option for a summary of its options.

+In _benchmark_ mode, it takes multiple rounds of measurements of the transfer rate using various different transfer options.
+The mean (μ) and standard deviation (σ) of each measurement is produced at the end of the run.
+All data is written to the standard output - pipe to "`tee OUTPUT`" to write to a file _OUTPUT_ while still displaying it on the terminal.

+Either a specific **pv** binary can be benchmarked (with the **-p** option), or multiple **pv** versions can be benchmarked in a single call, each one counting as an individual run (with the **-d** option, pointing to a directory containing _tar.gz_ source archives).

+Transfer rate measurements use up to two test files, the size of which can be overridden by the **-s** option, and some measurements will transfer and discard zeros from _/dev/zero_, the amount of which can be overridden with the **-z** option.

+The measured rates may vary significantly due to external factors such as system load, so multiple measurement rounds (the **-r** option) are recommended per run.

+In _analyse_ mode, the results of multiple runs are read from standard input, and a report is produced that shows how each measurement differs between runs.

+If the input data is from multiple versions of **pv**, the differences between versions will be compared; otherwise, the differences between individual runs will be compared.
+The **-c** option overrides this.

+When re-using data from multiple runs, the **-f** option causes the report to only show the differences between the last two runs (or versions).

+The **-t** option produces a terse report that is more machine-readable.

+In _measurements_ mode, a list of all of the measurement types is produced.
+Each type of measurement has an associated ID - these IDs can be passed to the benchmark mode to only run a subset of the measurements in that run.

 ## Release checklist

 The package maintainer should run through these steps for a new release: